return to Natural Dog Health Remedies

 A hard lump on a rib could be a sign of bone cancer in the ribs.

-The exact cause of bone cancer in dogs is not known.
-However, previous bone fractures, bone trauma, or chronic bone infections seem to be predisposing factors.
+Previous bone fractures, bone trauma, or chronic bone infections seem to be predisposing factors.
 Also, gene mutations, foreign bodies (e.g. metal implants, such as internal fixators, bullets, etc.), chemical carcinogens can contribute to the development of canine osteosarcoma.

 Gender

-The risk of bone cancer is slightly higher in male dogs than females.
 In addition, the risk of osteosarcoma is about 65% greater for neutered males and 34% greater for spayed females.
 For dogs spayed or neutered before one year of age, the risk seems to be even higher.

 Size